-I am a third year PhD student and Pearson Scholar at the Harris School of Public Policy and the Pearson Institute for the Study and Resolution of Global Conflicts (University of Chicago).
+I am a fourth year PhD student and Pearson Scholar at the Harris School of Public Policy and the Pearson Institute for the Study and Resolution of Global Conflicts (University of Chicago).
 I obtained degrees in Economics (BA & MA) and History (BA) from the Universidad de los Andes at Bogotá, Colombia.
 My main research interests lie at the intersection of economic history, political economy, and development economics.

 In this webpage you will find a sample of my work in the last four years.